 This course provides an introduction to the field of computer science.
 CSE 001 is intended to introduce a breadth of topics from the computer science curriculum.
-Students will develop a high level understanding of how computer hardware, software, networks, and systems operate.
-Topics will include discussions on security, privacy, designing programs, designing websites, computer architecture, operating systems, computer networks, databases, and social, ethical, and professional issues.
+Students will develop a high level understanding of the operation of computer hardware, software, networks, and systems.
+Topics will include introductions to designing websites, writing computer programs, computer architecture, operating systems, computer networks, databases, security, privacy, and social, ethical, and professional issues.
+We will also study the history of computing.

-In addition to introducing a breadth of topics from the computer science curriculum, this course will provide an introduction to programming skills using JavaScript and HTML.
+In addition to a breadth of topics from the computer science curriculum, this course provides first steps toward the development of programming skills using JavaScript and HTML.